 All together, thousands of trout are planted here, offering a reliable fishery during the warmest months.
 Use the link below to find specific weeks when trout are planted.

 The usual trout-fishing methods will all catch fish here.

-Bank anglers often fish with natural or artificial baits (artificial baits my result in fewer unwanted encounters with salmon and steelhead smolts) or can cast lures and flies.
+Bank anglers often fish with natural or artificial baits (artificial baits my result in fewer unwanted encounters with salmon and steelhead smolts than using nightcrawlers) or can cast lures and flies.

 Boat anglers can use those tactics or also do well trolling.